logo.png

 Porous; supports biofilm growth.

-● Industrial Mastery: The Swaziland Alcohol Wastewater Project features a massive 42,188 m³ capacity, proving GFS as a viable alternative to concrete for ultra-large industrial hubs.
+● Industrial Mastery (Swaziland): The Alcohol Wastewater Project features a massive 42,188 m³ capacity, demonstrating that modular GFS is a cost-effective alternative to concrete for ultra-large industrial hubs.

-● Environmental Protection: In the Beijing Daxing Circular Economy Park, GFS tanks manage 10,392 m³ of concentrated landfill leachate, showcasing resistance to high ammonia-nitrogen and organic acids.
+● Environmental Protection (China): In the Beijing Daxing Circular Economy Park, GFS tanks manage 10,392 m³ of concentrated landfill leachate, resisting extreme ammonia-nitrogen levels.

-● Water Security: The Namibia Drinking Water Project utilizes four units (41.26 x 8.4m) to provide hygienic storage in arid regions, meeting strict NSF/ANSI 61 requirements.
+● Water Security (Namibia): The Drinking Water Project utilizes four large-scale units (41.26 x 8.4m) to provide hygienic storage in arid regions, meeting the strictest global water safety standards.

 WhatsApp